IronTooch-Archive/Jirafeau/README.md

 ## Version 4.0.0

 - Removed plain-text password support for admin auth (breaking change).
-Update `admin_password` option using `echo -n MyNewPassw0rd | sha256sum` command.
 - Default folder sub-division to 8 characters (breaking change).
 - New option `upload_ip_nopassword` to allow a list of IP to access Jirafeau without password
 - Bugfix with LibreJS